CONMEBOL World Cup qualifying standings, upcoming fixtures, story so far: Six automatic spots almost decided, playoff race intensifying

 © Imago

-With six gameweeks remaining in CONMEBOL 2026 World Cup qualifying, Sports Mole takes a look at the story so far in South America.
+With three gameweeks remaining in CONMEBOL 2026 World Cup qualifying, Sports Mole takes a look at the story so far in South America.

-After 14 rounds of matches in CONMEBOL 2026 World Cup qualifying, the race to reach the finals being held across the USA, Mexico and Canada is beginning to take shape.
+After 16 rounds of matches in CONMEBOL 2026 World Cup qualifying, the race to reach the finals being held across the USA, Mexico and Canada is almost over, with the six automatic qualifiers all but decided.

-South America's finest and World Champions Argentina have shown their class across qualifying, becoming the first CONMEBOL nation to book their ticket at the finals with two wins in March's fixtures, and most of the usual suspects behind them are on course to join them, such as Colombia, Uruguay and Brazil, even though they will be reeling from a whopping 4-1 defeat in Argentina.
+South America's finest and World Champions Argentina have shown their class across qualifying, becoming the first CONMEBOL nation to book their ticket at the finals with two wins in March's fixtures, and most of the usual suspects behind them are on course to join them, with Brazil and Ecuador booking their spot in June.

-The two usual whipping boys of Bolivia and Venezuela are still battling intensely to claim the intercontinental playoff spot, while Chile and Peru missed big opportunities to keep their hopes alive during the previous international window.
+The two usual whipping boys of Bolivia and Venezuela are still battling intensely to claim the intercontinental playoff spot, though the latter have taken the upper hand after a 2-0 win in their June meeting, while Chile have been eliminated.

 Here, Sports Mole rounds up the current state of play in South America, looking at the standings and some of the most notable results so far.